fbpx

 These two places are together on our list due to their proximity to each other.

 Büyük Valide Han was built by Kösem Sultan, in the 17th century.
-You can also visit the courtyards of this historic inn and shop at the workshop shops inside.
+It is the widest inn in Istanbul.
+You can visit the courtyards of this historic inn and shop at the workshop shops inside.

 10)The Basilica Cistern

-We end our list with one of the oldest buildings in Istanbul.
+We end our list with one of the oldest places in Istanbul.
 This cistern was built by the Byzantine Emperor Justinian I between the years (527-565 AD).
-It is a giant structure covering a rectangular area of 140 meters in length and 70 meters in width.
-It houses giant columns and various Roman sculptures such as the head of Medusa, which is the subject of many legendary stories.
-We definitely recommend you to be in the fascinating environment of this cistern.
+Basilica cistern is a giant structure covering a huge rectangular area.
+And it houses giant columns and various Roman sculptures such as the head of Medusa, the subject of many legendary stories.
+We definitely recommend you to be in the fascinating environment of Basilica Cistern.
 In addition, although not on our list, Hagia Sophia Mosque, Blue Mosque and Topkapi Palace are also very close to this Cistern.